codingforentrepreneurs/cfe-django-blog/README.md

 ```

 - I recommend Python 3.8 and up
-- You can use _any_ virtual enviornment manager (poetry, pipenv, virtualenv, etc)
+- You can use _any_ virtual environment manager (poetry, pipenv, virtualenv, etc)

 ### Step 3: Activate Virtual Environment